W. C. Fields: Return to films

 Fields's renewed popularity from his radio broadcasts with Bergen and McCarthy earned him a contract with Universal Pictures in 1939, brokered by promoter-producer Lester Cowan.
-The first feature for Universal, You Can't Cheat an Honest Man, carried on the Fields–McCarthy rivalry.
-It was originally announced as an Bergen-McCarthy starring vehicle, with Fields's name in much smaller type as a guest star.
+The first feature for Universal, You Can't Cheat an Honest Man, was originally announced as an Edgar Bergen-Charlie McCarthy starring vehicle, with both names above the film title and Fields's name in much smaller type as a guest star.
 Fields dominated the action and stole the film, winning star billing in the process.